Randy Johnson: 1993–1994: Strikeout leader

-1995
+1995: Cy Young Award, playoff debut

-After pitching well in the strike-shortened 1994 season, Johnson won the American League Cy Young Award in 1995 with an 18–2 record, 2.48 ERA and 294 strikeouts.
+Johnson won the AL Cy Young Award in 1995 with an 18–2 record, 2.48 ERA and 294 strikeouts.
 His .900 winning percentage was the second highest in AL history, behind Johnny Allen, who had gone 15–1 for the Cleveland Indians in 1937.
 Johnson became the first regular starting pitcher in history to strike out more than a third of all batters faced.
-He also became the first Seattle Mariners pitcher to win the Cy Young Award, and the only one until Félix Hernández took home the honor in 2010.
-Johnson capped the Mariners' late-season comeback by pitching a three-hitter in the AL West's one-game playoff, crushing the California Angels' hopes with 12 strikeouts.
-Thus unable to start in the 5-game ALDS series against the Yankees until the third game, Johnson watched as New York took a 2–0 series lead.
+He was the first Seattle pitcher to win the Cy Young Award, later matched by Félix Hernández in 2010.
+Johnson capped the Mariners' late-season comeback by pitching a three-hitter in the AL West tie-breaker game, crushing the California Angels' hopes with 12 strikeouts.
+Thus unable to start in the five-game AL Division Series (ALDS) series against the Yankees until the third game, Johnson watched as New York took a 2–0 series lead.
 He defeated the Yankees in Game 3 with 10 strikeouts in seven innings.

-When the series went the full five games, the Mariners having come back from a 2–0 deficit to win both games at the Kingdome, Johnson made a dramatic relief appearance in the series final, Game 5, on only one day's rest.
-Entering a 4–4 game in the ninth inning, Johnson pitched the 9th, 10th, and 11th innings.
+When the series went the full five games, the Mariners having come back from a 2–0 deficit to win both games at the Kingdome, Johnson made a dramatic relief appearance in Game 5 on only one day's rest.
+Entering a 4–4 game in the ninth inning, Johnson pitched three innings.
 He allowed one run, struck out six, and held on for the series-ending win in Seattle's dramatic comeback.